Caregivers

 Walter Kilcullen is a retired guidance counselor from New Jersey.
 He has been a mentor for stroke and traumatic brain injury survivors for the past 15 years.
 He is an author and a former staff writer for strokenetwork.org, and publishes his own bimonthly magazine, Stroke and Traumatic Brain Injury (TBI) Life Magazine.
 Read the November 2020 issue here (PDF).

-Read Walt’s Caregiver story here.
+Read Walt’s Caregiver Story here.

 Email Walt and subscribe to his free magazine at: SATBILMagazine@gmail.com.